sestnact/qloapps/README.md

 ## Usage

-Here are some example to help you get started creating a container this image need external database.
+Here are some example to help you get started creating a container, this image need external database.

 ### docker-compose